Dr. Colleen McLinn

 Phone: (607) 255-2030

-Address: 325 Caldwell Hall
+Address: 143 Caldwell Hall

-Colleen’s interests include helping graduate students and postdocs gain experience with strategies for innovative and evidence-based teaching and mentoring, and contributing to projects that diversify the professoriate.
-She serves on and currently chairs the Cross-Network Operations Group, which is responsible for all CIRTL Network programming aimed at graduate students and postdocs.
-She teaches classes and workshops for the CIRTL Network and Cornell University audiences, including ALS 6014: Theater Techniques for Advancing Teaching and Public Speaking.
-She is also a co-principal investigator on a National Science Foundation Alliances for Graduate Education and the Professoriate grant project (Award No. 1647094).
-Dr. McLinn received a Ph.D. in Ecology, Evolution, and Behavior from University of Minnesota and previously served as an extension associate at the Cornell Lab of Ornithology, where she developed online and print curriculum materials and played a leadership role in grant-funded science education efforts.
+Colleen’s interests include best practices for developing inclusive and evidence-based strategies in teaching and mentoring, and contributing to projects that impact the climate of academia and inclusiveness and representation in the professoriate.
+She teaches classes and workshops for the CIRTL Network and Cornell University audiences, including ALS 6014: Theater Techniques for Advancing Teaching and Public Speaking, and serves on the planning committee for Cornell’s Three Minute Thesis (3MT) Competition.
+Dr. McLinn received a Ph.D. in Ecology, Evolution, and Behavior from University of Minnesota and previously served as an extension associate at the Cornell Lab of Ornithology, where she developed online and print curriculum materials and played a leadership role in grant-funded biology education efforts.

-Address: 384 Caldwell Hall
+Address: 143 Caldwell Hall